inspec/inspec/docs-chef-io/content/inspec/signing.md

 ### How do I know which key is used to sign a profile?

-The `inspec sign verify` command specifies which key is used to sign a profile.
+The `inspec sign verify` command displays which key is used to sign a profile.

 ```bash
 [cwolfe@lodi temp]$ inspec sign verify simple-0.1.0-v2.iaf